avvo/coding-style/README.md

     STATES = ['draft', 'open', 'closed']
     ```

-* Prefer the literal array syntax to `%i` when you need an array of symbols.
+* Use the literal array syntax to `%i` when you need an array of symbols.

     ```Ruby
     # bad